Bridge Shelter

 Estimated costs

-- $16 million – to acquire property, develop the land and build the shelter
+- Approximately $14 million – to develop the land and construct the shelter

-- $6.5 million – annual operating and management cost in the first year.
+- Approximately $7 million – annual operating and management cost in the first year.
 This cost would grow at the rate of inflation annually for the shelter’s 10-year lifespan

 Funds to establish the shelter will come from the existing City budget.
-City Council and staff are considering potential new revenue options to support the ongoing operational costs of the shelter as part of the City’s 2025-26 budget.
-City staff also continue to research additional funding sources, including federal/state grants, private philanthropic donations and interlocal partnerships to support the cost of the shelter.
+The City’s 2025-26 budget established a new Business and Occupation tax that will provide most of the funding needed for operation of the shelter.
+Staff also continue to research additional funding sources, including federal/state grants, private philanthropic donations and interlocal partnerships.

 After researching several potential properties, the City has identified one that could work well for a bridge shelter.